mandelsoft/kubelink/README.md

 completely handled by the wireguard device.
 Therefore the broker configures the wireguard device and its peers according the desired cluster links, which must provide a public wireguard key for the dedicated endpoint.

+### Node Mode

+The networking device is maintained directly on a node, This saves some network hop and NATting, but may cause conflict and problems with the overlay network implementations.
+Therefore multi-mesh support is potentially not possible and the new mesh service feature is disabled.

+This mode requires to run the broker with the `hostNetwork: true` option.

+### Pod Mode

+Here the networking device is maintained inside a container.
+It requires an additional network hop for inbound and outbound traffic, as well as an additional SNAT for outbound traffic from the pod to avoid conflicts with the firewall feature of the overlay network.

+This mode enables the full multi mesh support and the mesh service feature.

+It is enabled by running the broker pod NOT with `hostNetwork: true`, and additionally the pod cidr and the node ip of the node the pod is running must be provided (with the Kubernetes downward API).
+(See examples below)

 ## Configuring a Cluster Mesh